-Lincoln Turned Down a Chance to Fill the U.S. With Elephants
+When Abraham Lincoln Turned Down the Chance to Fill America With Elephants

 When a new president takes office, it’s normal to get showered with diplomatic greetings, gifts, and political overtures.
 But when Abraham Lincoln’s administration moved into the White House, they turned down what could have been the greatest gift of all: the chance to populate the United States with wild elephants.

 In 1861, Lincoln received a pile of swag from King Somdetch Phra Paramendr Maha Mongkut of the country then known as Siam.
 You might know him better for his role in the hit musical The King and I, which fictionalized his relationship with English governess Anna Leonowens.
 What is true is that Mongkut was eager to “get to know” the West better—during his reign, he managed to open up and begin modernizing Siam.

 The gesture wasn’t actually meant for Lincoln: In fact, Mongkut had sent the presents to “whomsoever the people have elected anew as chief ruler in place of President Buchanan.”
 He sent along a pile of lavish gifts, from a precious handmade sword to photos of himself and his daughter to two gigantic elephant tusks.
 But much more meaningful was the king’s offer to send along a generous stock of elephants that could be bred on American soil.